clusterlink-net/clusterlink/demos/iperf3/kind/README.md

 # Scenario with iPerf3 Connectivity between 2 clusters
-In this test we check iPerf3 connectivity between different Kind cluster using ClustrLink.
+In this test we check iPerf3 connectivity between different Kind cluster using ClusterLink.
 This setup use two Kind clusters-
 1) Cluster 1 - contains the gateway (Control-plane/Data-plane) and iPerf3 client.
 2) Cluster 2 - contains the gateway (Control-plane/Data-plane) and iPerf3 server.